V4Fire/Client/src/components/base/b-router/README.md

     {{ route.name }}
 ```

-To emit a transition to another route, just call one of the router methods.
+To emit a transition to another route, it is enough to call one of the router methods.

 ```
 < button click = router.push('userProfile', {query: {id: userId}})